indieweb/wordpress-micropub/readme.md

 ### 2.0.12 (2019-xx-xx )
 * Fix bug where timezone meta key was always set to website timezone instead of provided one
+* Fix issue where title and caption were not being set for images by adopting code from WordPress core

 ### 2.0.11 (2019-05-25)